kodefly/kode-agile/README.md

 # kode-agile
-A software development management application based on agile
+An application to manage your software development using the agile software development method.